fboaventura/dckr-mrtg/README.md

 ## Versioning

 Until version `2.2.0`, I used [NGINX], and all the HTML files were statically built by [MRTG].
 From `2.3.0` onwards, I've implemented the support for [rrdtool](https://oss.oetiker.ch/rrdtool/) and replaced NGINX with [LIGHTTPD], since I needed the support to run CGI scripts.

-There is a possible breaking change because I've moved the `WEBDIR` from `/usr/share/nginx/html` to `/mrtg/html`.
+From version `2.3.0` the `WEBDIR` went from `/usr/share/nginx/html` to `/mrtg/html`.
 So please, check all your configuration files if you are getting some path-related error on the graphics.
 It's also possible to pass the environment variable `WEBDIR` on the `docker-compose.yml` or command line (`-e`).

-I'm fixing the `latest` tag to version `2.2.0` and will move forward with the numbered tagged versions to avoid undesired behavior.

 ## How to use

-This instance is published at [Docker Hub](https://hub.docker.com/r/fboaventura/dckr-mrtg/), and all you need to run is:
+This instance is published at [Docker Hub], and all you need to run is:

 ```bash
 $ docker run -d -p 8080:80 -e "HOSTS='public:localhost:2,community:ipaddress'" fboaventura/dckr-mrtg:v2.3.0
 ```

 You can, of course, pass some custom values to make it more prone to your usage.
 The variables and their defaults are:

 ## Environment